cornell-dti/trends-in-web-dev-website/versioned_docs/version-2020fa/assignment2.md

 First, navigate to [Firebase](https://firebase.google.com/) and create a new project.
 Go to the settings icon in the upper left, and click on it.
 Then, click project settings and go to service accounts.
-Copy and paste the code snippet provided into your `index.js` file.
+Copy and paste the code snippet provided into your `index.ts` file.
 Generate a new private key and and rename it to `service-account.json`.
 Put this file in the root of your project.
 Go to the database section (in the navigation bar on the left) and create a new Firestore database.